General Liability Insurance for Contractors: Coverage & Cost

 Standard limit structures

-Most commercial contracts require at least $1,000,000 per occurrence and $2,000,000 general aggregate.
-Public-works contracts often add umbrella or excess liability requirements that scale with project size.
+In the Caltrans public-works example, general liability starts at $1,000,000 per occurrence and $2,000,000 general aggregate for the lowest listed contract tier.
+Private contracts vary, and public-works contracts can add umbrella or excess liability requirements that scale with project size.

 | Total contract value | Each occurrence | General aggregate | Umbrella / excess |